tyler-smith/bitcoin-abc/doc/developer-notes.md

 ============================

-A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of Bitcoin ABC code.
+A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of Bitcoin Cash code.

 Wallet
 -------